Generic name: cysteamine [ sis-TEE-a-meen ]

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For cystine crystal buildup in the cornea:

-- Children—Use one drop in each eye, every waking hour.
+- Adults and children—Use one drop in each eye, every waking hour.

 Keep out of the reach of children.

 Do not keep outdated medicine or medicine no longer needed.